railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 *  :guilabel:`Account`: general account (e.g. purchase account \ ``Products Purchase``\  ),

-*  :guilabel:`Name`: description of the invoice line ( ``PC2`` ),
+*  :guilabel:`Name`: description of the invoice line (e.g. ``PC2`` ),

 *  :guilabel:`Debit`: here you type the debit amount.

 *  :guilabel:`Journal`: here you select the journal in which you want to post.

-*  :guilabel:`Credit`: here you type the credit amount \ ``1196``\  .
+*  :guilabel:`Credit`: here you type the credit amount, e.g. \ ``1196``\  .

-Press the :guilabel:`Enter` key on your keyboard to validate this first line.
-The next sequence number is assigned to your accounting entry.
+Press the :guilabel:`Enter` key on your keyboard to validate the first line.
+The next draft move number is assigned to your accounting entry.
 Your line is then colored red and takes the \ ``Unbalanced``\   state.
-When a line is in the draft state then it is not yet reflected in the accounts.
-Open ERP will not validate that line until the balancing entry is made (so the credit amounts must balance the debit amounts for that set of entries).
+When a line is in the draft state, it is not yet reflected in the accounts.
+OpenERP will not validate that line until the balancing entry is made (so the credit amounts must balance the debit amounts for that set of entries).

-Open ERP now proposes the balancing accounting line to be filled in.
-If the account used (in this case account \ ``600``\  ) includes taxes by default in its definition Open ERP automatically proposes taxes associated with the amount entered.
+OpenERP now proposes the balancing accounting line to be filled in.
+If the account used (in this case account \ ``600000``\  ) includes taxes by default OpenERP automatically proposes taxes associated with the amount entered.
 At this stage you can modify and validate this second line of the account, or replace it with other information such as a second purchase line.

-When you have entered all of the data from your lines, Open ERP automatically proposes counterpart entries to you, based on the credit entries.
+When you have entered all of the data from your lines, OpenERP automatically proposes counterpart entries to you, based on the credit entries.

 .. tip:: Completing a balancing entry

-	When an accounting entry is matched, Open ERP moves it to the open state automatically and prepares to enter the next data.
+	When an accounting entry is matched, OpenERP moves it to the Valid state automatically and prepares to enter the next data.
+Do not forget to definitely post the valid entries by clicking the Action button and selecting Post Journal Entries.

 	If you want to add some other balancing lines you can enter the number of the entry on the new line that you are entering.
-	In such a case the whole line stays at Draft until the whole set balances to zero.
+	In such a case the whole line stays Draft until the whole set balances to zero.

 Reconciliation Process
 ----------------------